rustamlatypov/passwd-cracker/README.md

 ## Parallelism
 Both sequential and parallel implementations are provided.
-Parallelism on the CPU is achieved using `joblib`.
-Using the parallel impelementation make sense when there is a lot of hashes to crack, otherwise the parallel overhead gets too big.
-Also when handling large wordlists (~50M) the parallel implemetations slows down and would require a better memory access pattern.
+Parallelism on the CPU is achieved using joblib.
+Using the parallel implementation makes sense when there is a lot of hashes to crack, otherwise the parallel overhead gets too big.
+Also, when handling large wordlists (~50M) the parallel implementations slow down and would require a better memory access pattern.

 ## Author